 PREPARING FOR HEMODIALYSIS

-Preparations for hemodialysis should be made at least several months before it will be needed.
+For patients with chronic kidney disease, preparations for hemodialysis should be made at least several months before it will be needed.
 In particular, you will need to have a procedure to create an "access" (described below) several weeks to months before hemodialysis begins.

 Vascular access — An access creates a way for blood to be removed from the body, circulate through the dialysis machine, and then return to the body at a rate that is higher than can be achieved through a normal vein.
-There are three major types of access: primary AV fistula, synthetic AV bridge graft, and central venous catheter.
+There are three major types of access: primary arteriovenous (AV) fistula, synthetic AV bridge graft, and central venous catheter.
 Other names for an access include a fistula or shunt.

 After the access is placed, it is important to monitor and care for it over time.
 (See 'Caring for the access' below.)

 Primary AV fistula — A primary AV fistula is the preferred type of vascular access.
 It requires a surgical procedure that creates a direct connection between an artery and a vein (figure 1).
 This is often done in the lower arm, but can be done in the upper arm as well.
-Sometimes a vein that would not normally be useful for creating an AV fistula can be moved so that it is more accessible; this is often done in the upper arm.
+Sometimes, a vein that would not normally be useful for creating an AV fistula can be moved so that it is more accessible; this is often done in the upper arm.

 Regardless of its location or how it is created, the access is located under the skin.
 During dialysis, two needles are inserted into the access.
 Blood flows out of the body through one needle, circulates through the dialysis machine, and flows back into the access through the other needle.

 A primary AV fistula is usually created two to four months before it will be used for dialysis.
-During this time, the area can heal and fully develop or "mature".
+During this time, the area can heal and fully develop or "mature."

-Synthetic bridge graft — Sometimes a patient's arm veins are not suitable for creating a fistula.
+Synthetic bridge graft — Sometimes, a patient's arm veins are not suitable for creating a fistula.
 In these cases, a surgeon can use a flexible rubber tube to create a path between an artery and vein (figure 2).
 This is called a synthetic bridge graft.
-The graft sits under the skin and is used in much the same way as the fistula except that the needles used for hemodialysis are placed into the graft material rather than the patient's own vein.
+The graft sits under the skin and is used in much the same way as the fistula, except that the needles used for hemodialysis are placed into the graft material rather than the patient's own vein.

-Grafts heal more quickly than fistulas and can often be used about two weeks after they are created.
+Grafts heal more quickly than fistulas and can often be used approximately two weeks after they are created.
 However, complications such as narrowing of the blood vessels and infection are more common with grafts than with AV fistulas.

-Central venous catheter — A central venous catheter uses a thin flexible tube that is placed into a large vein (usually in the neck) (figure 3).
+Central venous catheter — A central venous catheter uses a thin, flexible tube that is placed into a large vein (usually in the neck) (figure 3).
 It may be recommended if dialysis must be started immediately and the patient does not have a functioning AV fistula or graft.
 This type of access is usually used only on a temporary basis.
 In some cases, however, there can be problems maintaining an AV fistula or graft, and the central venous route is used for long-term access.

 Dietary changes — Some patients, especially those who receive dialysis in a center, will need to make changes in their diet before and during hemodialysis treatment.
 These changes ensure that you do not become overloaded with fluid and that you consume the right balance of protein, calories, vitamins, and minerals.